Markson-bit/ProjectsManager/README.md

 # Project for subject - Programming IV made in WPF.

 ### Introduction:
-  Currently contains initial design with basic functionalities.
+  Currently contains initial design with basic functionalities.<br>
   Some new feature will be developed in near future.

 ### Features: